JuliaData/JuliaDB.jl/docs/src/index.md

 ### Saving and loading JuliaDB tables

-You can save a `DTable` to disk at any point:
+You can save a `DNDSparse` to disk at any point:

 ```
 save(t, "<outputdir>")